A minor miracle has occurred in Brussels: Germany has signaled that it may be willing to do what it takes to save the euro.

 Now the question is whether Europe’s leaders can show enough money to back their words.

-In negotiations that lasted through the night, German Chancellor Angela Merkel agreed to allow Europe’s permanent bailout fund -- the European Stability Mechanism -- to provide capital directly to troubled banks anywhere in the euro area.
+In , German Chancellor Angela Merkel agreed to allow Europe’s permanent bailout fund -- the European Stability Mechanism -- to provide capital directly to troubled banks anywhere in the euro area.

 If the deal sticks, Germany and the other governments of the currency union will accept joint liability for rescuing one another’s banks -- an option that, on the eve of the meeting, Merkel had vowed not to consider.
 In return, as part of a broader banking union, governments will cede to European authorities, probably including the European Central Bank, the power to oversee, punish and dismantle banks.
 The agreement also eases austerity measures and allows for direct bond purchases to reduce the borrowing costs of struggling governments, including Italy and Spain.